Set up labels

 We do not recommend using this authentication type for a production environment.
 You can use this for testing or a sandbox environment.

-6. In the User Name field, enter a user name that will be used as credentials for authentication.
+7. In the User Name field, enter a user name that will be used as credentials for authentication.

-7. In the Password field, enter a password name that will be used as credentials for authentication.
+8. In the Password field, enter a password name that will be used as credentials for authentication.

-To integrate with the NiceLabel Cloud software
+To integrate with the Loftware Cloud Trigger or Loftware Cloud Print

-1. Setup the NiceLabel Cloud Trigger.
+1. Setup the Loftware Cloud Trigger.

-2. On the Labeling Setup page, on the Communication FastTab, in the Endpoint Label Software field, enter the link.
+3. In the Endpoint Label Software field, enter the URL of the endpoint selected in the Integration Type field to send labels.
 (Use the created CloudTrigger, MyCloudTrigger shown in the below figure is an example).

 • Single: Send labels individually in separate API calls.